H-distributions - an extension of the H-measures: Abstract

 \section{Abstract}

-We prove that the $L^p(\R^d)$, $p\in\oi1\infty$, bound of a multiplier operator with a symbol defined on the unit sphere $S^{d-1}\subset \R^d$ linearly depends on the $C^\kappa(S^{d-1})$, $\kappa= [\frac{d}{2}]+1$, bound of the symbol of multiplier operator.
-We use the latter properties of multiplier operators to introduce the $H$-distributions -- an extension of the $H$-measures in the $L^p$ framework.
-At the end of the paper, we apply the $H$-distributions to obtain an $L^p$ version of the localization principle, and reprove the $L^p-L^q$ variant of the Murat-Tartar div-curl lemma.
+We use the continuity of Fourier multiplier operators on $L^p$ to introduce the $H$-distributions --- an extension of $H$-measures in the $L^p$ framework.
+We apply the $H$-distributions to obtain an $L^p$ version of the localisation principle, and reprove the $L^p$---$L^q$ variant of the Murat--Tartar div-curl lemma.